Mixing & Applying Milk Paint

 Basically, there are three options when using milk paint.
 Firstly, if you paint it on a porous surface such as bare wood or plaster, for example if you’re making something from new but want to give it rich, heritage or colonial colours with a matt finish, then two or three coats of milk paint is the perfect choice for depth and character.
 Milk paint is the most durable paint you can find ~ it adheres to porous surfaces like no other, and the colour will never fade.
 Of course you can always ‘control’ distress it if you want, and put wax, oil or varnish over the top, but be aware that some finishes will give a sheen and may change the colour slightly.

-Secondly, if you want to achieve that same finish on a surface that has already been painted or varnished, you will need to sand it to remove surface sheen, and mix some Extra Bond with the first coat of milk paint to give it adherence.
+Secondly, if you want to achieve that same finish on a surface that has already been painted or varnished, you will need to sand it to remove surface sheen, and mix some Extra Bond (about half the volume of paint) with the first coat of milk paint to give it adherence.

 FINISHING & PROTECTING